 LHAREF is launching a new, voluntary Quality Improvement Initiative (QII) to offer ongoing, meaningful quality-improvement resources and support statewide to hospitals that are not on CMS’ priority list.
-The LHAREF has partnered with Convergence/Cynosure Health to provide high-quality patient safety improvement tools and resources through the QII.
+The LHA Foundation has partnered with Convergence/Cynosure Health to provide high-quality patient safety improvement tools and resources through the QII.
 Participation in the initiative will provide hospitals with access to tools and resources to support quality improvement work, as well as continue the journey of addressing the opioid epidemic, improving behavioral health outcomes, and improving care transitions for patients and communities.
 Additional resources will be available to support hospitals in responding to public health emergencies, like COVID-19, to ensure safe care and to facilitate preparedness for future public health crises.
 Participating hospitals will submit monthly data on commonly-reported, nationally-standardized quality measures that align with CMS’ proposed goals and this data will be used for state and national benchmarking.
 If you would like more information about the QII, contact LHA Foundation Quality Program Manager Michelle Smith at 225-928-0026, ext.
 217.

 OTHER LHA INITIATIVES

 Louisiana Alliance for Patient Safety (LAPS) Patient Safety Organization (PSO)

 The Louisiana Alliance for Patient Safety (LAPS) Patient Safety Organization (PSO) is an affiliate of the and is a federally-listed Patient Safety Organization with the Agency for Healthcare Research and Quality.
 PSOs encourage clinicians and healthcare organizations to voluntarily report and share quality and patient-safety information without fear of legal discovery.
 PSOs help healthcare professionals learn from data on patient-safety events to prevent them from happening in the future.